 Dreaming of a summer trip to Europe?
 If so, here's the bad news: So is everyone else.
 Thanks to warm temperatures and school vacations, summer flights to Europe are in high demand -- and priced accordingly.
 But here's the good news: Relatively reasonable rates are available for travelers willing to take the time to seek them out.

-Still, with just a little legwork and research, you could save several hundred dollars on the price of a ticket.
+With a little research and flexibility, you could save several hundred dollars on the price of a ticket.
 In addition to the following tips, the best advice we can offer is this: If an airline does happen to cut prices or offer a discount this summer, don't sit on it and wait for an even better fare.
 Whip your credit card out of your wallet and grab that deal.
-Given the way prices are looking this summer, periodic discounts won't last long.

 1. Travel in late summer.